 They named it the Golden Tower not for riches, but for the sunlight it throws back.
 Built in the 13th century, the Torre del Oro is a watchtower that once guarded the Guadalquivir River and kept chains ready to block invaders.
 Today, it holds naval history and some excellent angles for photos.

+Spot the tower from the water during a 1-hour Guadalquivir River sightseeing eco cruise in Seville.
 September softens the light just enough to make the stone glow in late afternoon.
-Fewer tour groups means you can actually linger at the top, take a breath, and enjoy the views.
-It's a good reminder that Seville was once a port city built for power and strategy.
+Fewer crowds mean you can actually linger at the top, take a breath, and enjoy the views.

 Most people show up expecting a simple plaza.
 Then they see the canal, the tiled alcoves, and the sweeping half-circle.
 Built in 1929 for the Ibero-American Exposition, Plaza de España became an architectural statement piece, linking Sevillian design with modern Spain.